Plumbing and drainage cover – Why do you need it?

 Some policies do not cover day-to-day maintenance.
 Also, many drainage policies may exclude one or more of the following:

-- Old boilers: If your boiler is over ten years old, insurance may not cover it, especially if there is no evidence of annual service.
+- Old boilers: If your boiler is over ten years old, insurance may not cover it, especially if there is no evidence of an annual boiler service.
+A new boiler may be the next necessary step.

 - Appliances not properly maintained: Some plumbing and drainage policies may exclude central heating systems and gas boilers not maintained according to the manufacturer’s instructions or a gas safety certificate has not been granted.